/ Sylvania Work Accident Lawyer

 Our firm supports individuals through the career transition journey, ensuring they get the guidance needed to re-enter the workforce successfully.

-If you’ve been hurt on the job, having the right legal support is essential to defend your claim and receive the full financial recovery.
-At Boyadzhyan Law Firm, we are dedicated to managing job-related injury claims in Sylvania, Ohio, providing personalized legal strategies based on your specific circumstances.
+If you’ve been injured at work, having the right legal support is key to defend your claim and obtain the compensation you deserve.
+At Boyadzhyan Law Firm, we specialize in handling workers’ compensation matters in Sylvania, Ohio, providing individualized guidance suited to your needs.

 Our services include: